arvi-vr/integration-guide/_tabs/introduction.md

 - **`DOWNLOADS`**: Provides links to download plugins and developer tools required for integration.

 # Have any questions?
 We try to maintain a comprehensive set of documentation.
 However, we realize that often there are questions that remain unanswered.
-For any technical questions relating to game maintenance and integration not answered here, please join our [Discord](https://discord.gg/DQHrdaS9pc) or contact our support [vr.support@arvilab.com](mailto:vr.support@arvilab.com).
+For any technical questions relating to game maintenance and integration not answered here, please contact our [Support](mailto:vr.support@arvilab.com).